-1. Identify each location where soil is to be excavated for relocation.

-- 2. Include a site plan with site buildings, areas of potential environmental concern (APECs), PCOCs identified from historical reviews, and areas where soil is to be removed. - 3.
-Ensure an appropriate level of sampling and analysis is carried out to determine the concentration of PCOCs in the excavated soil and identify the soil from the source site that meets the quality for relocation to the receiving site. - 4.
+- 1. Identify each location where soil is to be excavated for relocation. - 2.
+Include a site plan with site buildings, areas of potential environmental concern (APECs), PCOCs identified from historical reviews, and areas where soil is to be removed. - Ensure an appropriate level of sampling and analysis is carried out to determine the concentration of PCOCs and contaminants of concern (COCs) in the soil to be excavated for relocation and identify the soil from the source site that meets the quality for relocation to the receiving site. - 4.
 Determine the location, concentration, and distribution of substances in the soil to be excavated by sampling soil and vapour using sampling methods described in section 5.3. - 5.
 Provide rationale to justify the sampling locations selected. - 6.
-Be retained, with rationale for sampling PCOCs, for at least 10 years to provide to the Ministry of Environment and Climate Change Strategy if requested for compliance purposes.
+Be retained, with rationale for sampling PCOCs and COCs, for at least 10 years to provide to the Ministry of Environment and Climate Change Strategy if requested for compliance purposes.